Juniper/terraform-provider-apstra/docs/data-sources/datacenter_systems.md

 subcategory: ""
 description: |-
   This data source returns Graph DB node IDs of system nodes within a Blueprint.
-  Optional filter attribute filters the result list so that it only contains IDs of matching nodes.
+  Optional filters can be used to select only interesting nodes.
 ---

 # apstra_datacenter_systems (Data Source)

 This data source returns Graph DB node IDs of *system* nodes within a Blueprint.

-Optional `filter` attribute filters the result list so that it only contains IDs of matching nodes.
+Optional `filters` can be used to select only interesting nodes.

 ## Example Usage